EdwardDelmonico/demiurge/readme.md

 ### Commands

 #### /roll
+Optional parameters:
+- venture: adds a numerical value to all roll results, representing the character's venture
-Rolls a 10-sided die.
+- number: specifies how many dice are rolled at once Rolls a 10-sided die.
 If multiple dice are rolled at once, all results after the first are bolded to signify that they are magical effects and subject to magical flux.

 #### /sooth